-This healthy blueberry bread is made with whole grains and no refined sugar.
+This lemon blueberry bread is made with whole grains and no refined sugar.
 Bursting with fresh blueberries in every bite, and with a hint of lemon flavor, this is delicious with a cup of coffee.

 Looking for a healthy baking recipe to enjoy summer’s fresh blueberries without overdoing it?
 You’ve come to the right place!

-This healthy blueberry bread is packed full of fresh, juicy blueberries, and is sweet enough to satisfy my sweet tooth, but healthy enough that it won’t send me into a crazy spiral of blood sugar highs and lows.
+This lemon blueberry bread is packed full of fresh, juicy blueberries, and is sweet enough to satisfy my sweet tooth, but healthy enough that it won’t send me into a crazy spiral of blood sugar highs and lows.

 Don’t forget to pin this post to save it for later!

-This healthy blueberry bread
+This lemon blueberry bread